What Makes us Different?

 How else do we stand out?

 Fruit.
 We grow both fruits and vegetables at our farm.
 Fruit is included in the cost of our shares.
 Cantaloupes usually begin ripening the middle of July; watermelons in August and early September.
 Though we have had our own orchards for many years we have recently decided to face reality and give up on our old trees.
 Our peach and apple trees have passed their prime and are no longer cost effective to maintain.
-When available we include peaches and apples now from some of our orchard growing friends.
+When available we include peaches and apples from time to time now from some of our orchard growing friends.
+These tree fruits are also available to purchase on a retail basis.

 Sweet Corn and Potatoes.
 Some CSA farms don’t grow or include sweet corn or potatoes in their share offerings (these crops take up a lot of space and add complexity to crop rotations).
 Both of these crops are included in Vollmecke CSA shares.

 Choice.
 While one of the main tenets of the CSA model is members share the harvest, we realize that our members prefer to have some control over their share choices.
 Our on-site farm pickup shares are not pre-boxed.
 We offer Farm Market Style pickup, where you may customize your share from the choices available.
 Members who pick up at one of our off-farm locations will have choices too.
 We pre-pack shares that will be picked up at off-farm locations.
-Some will have one of the choice items, another bag will have another choice.
+Some bags will have one of the choice items, another bag will have another choice.
 We also offer a Swap Box at all of our locations to further customize your share.

-Pay in full to receive the best price: For large and medium-size shares take advantage of our payment plan: $150 down at sign-up, and monthly payments starting in June.
+Payment Options Pay in full to receive the best price: For large and medium-size shares take advantage of our payment plan.

 We accept online credit card payments as well as personal checks